Harshitapatil44/Data_cleaning_Practice_Repo/README.md

 │   ├── 📄 cleaning_script.ipynb  # Step-by-step cleaning operations
 │   └── 📄 README.md              # Short note on what was broken and how it was fixed
 └── 📄 README.md                  # Main repository landing page

+> ### 🔄 Project Status: Actively Maintained & Continuously Updated
+> This repository is a long-term project.
+I am constantly working on new datasets and tackling different data corruption issues. **New cleaning scripts, practice codes, and datasets will be added here regularly.**